SRvSaha/CoWinVaccineSlotFinder/README.md

 - [x] Allow Any Vaccine Type and Any Fee Type for Booking Slots; Remove Mandatory Filters on VaccineType and FeeType
 - [ ] Telemetry Metadata of Booking for Updating Statistics to see how the App is helping others.
 No Personal Information to be taken.
 - [ ] Debug Mode to be Developed to trace any bug/issue reported in User's Machine while running the Application
+- [ ] Verbose Mode to be Developed so that user can check each and every step as what is going on behind the scenes when slots are being fetched & processed
 - [ ] Integration of Notification Engine with Telegram Bot/Mail Service/Webhook Endpoint
 - [ ] Addition of Automated Tests, CI/CD Pipeline
 - [ ] Application Lastest Version Check Automatically before proceeding